-Republicans want to do away with Obama’s mandate that everyone over twenty-six purchase health insurance, but they want to encourage people not to simply drop out and wait until an emergency before they re-enroll.
+Republicans want to do away with Obama’s mandate that everyone over twenty-six purchase health insurance — making it even more important to know how long you can stay on your parents’ policy — but they want to encourage people not to simply drop out and wait until an emergency before they re-enroll.
 The plan still requires insurers to accept customers with pre-existing conditions and imposes a penalty for not maintaining continuous coverage.
 If you stop being insured, you may have to pay three times the rate to re-enroll; this could disproportionately burden low-income millennials struggling to gain their financial foothold.

 Healthier Lifestyle Choices

 It may sound like a generational conceit, but millennials are just more health conscious than previous generations.
 Part of the reason they don’t feel the need to see their physician as frequently is because they are more dedicated to living a healthy lifestyle.
 Whereas older generations placed more importance on going in for routine checkups, millennials prefer to take a more holistic approach.
 They see health and wellness as a lifestyle, not something to be assessed by a doctor every few months.

 Just look around at all the nuanced health trends that seem to be so popular these days, such as gluten-free diets, kale and yoga pants.
 Aside from emergencies, millennials would prefer to stay in the gym and away from the doctor’s office.